Epinova/Epinova.Elasticsearch/readme.md

 &nbsp;

-To do an initial indexing of all contents, run the scheduled task &laquo;Elasticsearch: Index EPiServer contents&raquo;
+To do an initial indexing of all contents, run the scheduled task &laquo;Elasticsearch: Index CMS content&raquo;

 &nbsp;